 Beer is made when yeast consumes grain sugars.
-In it’s raw form, grain is full of complex carbohydrates.
-In order to convert it to simple sugars that will feed the yeast, it needs to be malted.
+In its raw form, grain is full of complex carbohydrates.
+In order to convert grain to simple sugars that will feed the yeast, it needs to be malted.
 There are two ways to get malt for homebrewing: malt extract or malted grains.

 Using malt extract skips the whole process of extracting wort from the malted grains.
 It comes either as dry malt extract, or a liquid malt extract.
 If you want to use a malt extract, then be sure to follow a recipe that uses the particular kind of malt extract that you bought.
 They are not easily interchangeable in a recipe.

-Using just malt extracts is easier than making your own; however, the resulting beer will taste… like… homebrew.
+Malt extracts are easier than starting with malted grain; however, the resulting beer will taste… like… homebrew.
 It’s just not as good as making homemade wort.
-However, it can be hard to make enough wort at home to get the concentration of malt required for a dark beer.
+However, it can be hard to make enough wort at home to get the concentration of malt required for a strong beer.
 So using malt extract in combination with malted grain is an easy and delicious solution.

 You can buy yeasts online or at your local homebrewing shop.

-There are a number of different varieties of hops, which each add their own flavour to the beer.
+There are a number of different varieties of hops, and each add their own flavor to the beer.
 You can find them in pellet form online or at your local brew shop.